-Primary schools, middle schools, high schools and universities all have to accept that where man is involved, there will generally be division, dysfunction and social ills.
+Primary schools, middle schools, high schools, and universities have to accept that, in all of man’s affairs, there will generally be division, dysfunction and social ills.
 They must build their curriculums around this fact.

 Underlying many educational endeavors are attempts to explain what drives human nature.
 Evolutionary biology textbooks attribute it to animalistic urges.
 Psychology textbooks say it derives from subconscious desires.
-Theology textbooks attribute it to “original sin.”
+Theology textbooks say it originates from the “original sin.”
 Yet these books only theorize the causes of human nature, and cannot solve the problems created by mankind.

 There is a complete textbook on human nature, which most overlook.
 That book is the Bible.
 Notice: “The heart is deceitful above all things, and desperately wicked: who can know it?”
 (Jer.
 17:9).
 Also, “The way of peace they know not; and there is no judgment in their goings: they have made them crooked paths: whosoever goes therein shall not know peace” (Isa.
 59:8).

-Put together, these verses point to a bleak view of man.
+Put together, these verses point to a bleak view of man’s nature.
 He is desperately wicked, and does not know how to bring peace!

 The Bible goes deeper into what is called the “human condition.”
 While modern education fails to pinpoint a clear definition of right versus wrong, the book of Proverbs clearly states, “There is a way which seems right unto a man, but the end thereof are the ways of death” (14:12).